alanmimms/sim8052/README.md

 publicly availables in various places and it seems consensus is that the owners of the copyrights no longer care how far their words and diagrams are dipersed.

+I also include a simple opcode chart I made and a JavaScript program that created the basis from which I built it.